Blog

 May 27, 2026

-Interpretability as a design constraint, not an afterthought
+Interpretability as a first-class design constraint

-We treat explainability as a first-class design constraint.
-Attention mechanisms and embedding-level analyses let us trace predictions back to specific sequence segments, surface the regulatory regions that drove a decision, and expose the expression features that influenced prioritization.
-The result is a model that functions as a scientific collaborator: breeders can understand why a gene was prioritized, biologists can generate testable mechanistic hypotheses, and experimental teams can design CRISPR edits grounded in model-derived insights.
+In biology, prediction without interpretability is insufficient.
+We therefore treat explainability as a first-class design constraint rather than an afterthought.
+By leveraging attention mechanisms and embedding-level analyses, we can map model predictions back to specific sequence segments, identify regulatory regions that drive decisions, and highlight expression features that influence prioritization.
+Transformer-based architectures provide a direct mapping between input regions and output inferences, enabling a transparent link between genomic context and predicted causality.
+This transforms the model from a black-box scoring engine into a scientific collaborator.
+Breeders can understand why a gene was prioritized.
+Biologists can generate testable mechanistic hypotheses.
+Experimental teams can design targeted CRISPR edits grounded in model-derived insights.

 What success looks like